Fit Vector Autoregressive (VAR) Model Parameters using Ordinary Least Squares (OLS)

 using the Ordinary Least Squares (OLS) method.

-Given the input matrices Y
+Given the input matrices Y and X,

-is the matrix of dependent variables,
+where Y is the matrix of dependent variables,

-is the matrix of predictors,
+and X is the matrix of predictors,

 the function computes the autoregressive